 By Larry Kim

-Check out Larry’s slides here.
+Check out Larry’s marketing theory here.

 Larry gave a great presentation focused on helping you identify your unicorn content — your top 3% performing content.
 The question is, your top 3% based on what?
 The answer turns out to be clickthrough rate.
 From there, he goes on to outline how high clickthrough and engagement rates are tied to positive performance in SEO, PPC, CRO and Social.